 In Scratch, blocks are the basic units of code that you can use to create programs.
 To code on Scratch you drag and drop blocks to place them together to make your program.
-Today we'll reveal more about how you program on Scratch, categories of Scratch blocks to use, and basics steps for getting started.
+Today we'll reveal more about how you program in Scratch, categories of Scratch blocks to use, and basic steps for getting started.
 Plus, we'll share some fun beginner projects!

-For live expert guidance join our award-winning small group Scratch coding class, designed by professionals from Google, Stanford, and MIT:
+For live expert guidance join our award-winning small group Scratch class or Scratch coding camps, designed by professionals from Google, Stanford, and MIT:

 How to Use Scratch Blocks to Code